notification-system/docs/frontend-initial-spec.md

 * Connection lost audio
 * Queueing and priority for multiple ringtones
 * Ability to upload/update/remove custom ringtones
+* Locked factory default ringtones
 * Max size and length restrictions
 * Server verifies valid sound files uploaded
 * Ability to play, pause, stop any ringtone with slider
-* Ability to change the sound name
-* Ability to upload a new sound without changing existing configuration
+* Ability to rename or upload a new sound without changing existing configuration
-* Locked factory default notification types
 * Sound data and metadata is cached on the clients, simple update id version determines if anything needs to be updated
-* The client will only sync the changes
+  * Each sound also has a version id so that the client will only sync the changes

 ## Local Notification Support
 * Local notifications for configured alarms